 One of Latin America’s most promising metropolitan areas

 Lots of emphasis on culture

 Colombia Reports’ internship program is an exciting opportunity for people pursuing journalism professionally or for those who have a keen interest in being in the middle of the latest issues occurring in Colombia.
 No matter what a volunteer’s experience coming in, volunteers leave their time at Colombia Reports with a new array of skills and contacts.

-By volunteering abroad with a professional newsroom students and travelers also gain a unique inside perspective into Medellin and Colombia both in and out of the office while at the same time enjoying the support structure offered by fellow volunteers and Colombia Reports staff.
+By volunteering abroad with a professional newsroom, students and travelers also gain a unique inside perspective into Medellin and Colombia both in and out of the office while at the same time enjoying the support structure offered by fellow volunteers and Colombia Reports staff.

-Colombia reports volunteers have included people from Colombia, USA, UK, Australia, Ireland, Turkey and the Netherlands.
-Ages have ranged from 19-30.
+Colombia Reports volunteers come from all over the world.
+We’ve had people from Colombia, USA, UK, Australia, New Zealand, Ireland, Romania, Turkey and Denmark.
+Ages have ranged from 20-35.

 Volunteers are responsible for finding their own housing in Medellin.
 However, the organization is happy to help you find a place that fits your budget and needs.

 A minimum of three months is required for volunteers to work with Colombia Reports.
 However, most of our volunteers stay longer in order to get the most out of their time at CR and the learning experience.
 If upon completing an agreed volunteer period, both the volunteer and the director are happy with the direction of the volunteer’s work, the volunteer period can always be expanded.

 Volunteers work full-time, Monday – Friday.
 Working hours are from 8AM-5PM for the first 3 months of a volunteer period.
 Once a volunteer has stayed longer than three months they can speak with the Director about reducing to part time in order to pursue other interests.